zakaf/creativity/README.md

 * The return will be sorted by the number of co-citation (high to low) then the alphabetical order.
 * The program saves an information about how two authors are related (which works of them and others make them co-cited)
 * The return is saved into a csv file

+April 3, 2014
+* Recursive author co-citation search has been implemented
+* There is a need for the program to remove duplicate and co-citation from the same paper
+* Removing co-citation from the same paper has been implemented, but not fully debugged due to internet disconnection
+* After reference duplicate removal is implemented, there is a need for large sample debugging

 Known/Possible Bugs
 ----------